ihcsim/pulumi-azure/README.md

 * A new Azure resource group
 * A new virtual network with 3 subnets
-* An application security group
-* A network security group with 2 rules to allow HTTP/HTTPS and SSH accesses
-* 3 `frontend` Ubuntu VMs deployed to different subnets
+* 3 `frontend` and 3 `backend` Ubuntu VMs deployed to different subnets
   * All VMs belong to the same availability set
   * Each VM has a 30GB OS disk attached to it
-* 3 `backend` Ubuntu VMs deployed to different subnets
-  * All VMs belong to the same availability set
-  * Each VM has a 30GB OS disk attached to it
+* A network security group with rules to allow HTTP/HTTPS and SSH access to the VMs
+* Two application security groups that are used as the `Destination` of  the network security rules

 ## Prerequisites